orkotr/redmine_ynh/doc/ADMIN.md

 ### Custom Turkish translation

-During installation and upgrades, the package replaces the following entries in `config/locales/tr.yml` with `Prosedür`:
+During installation and upgrades, the package replaces the Turkish locale file so that the following entries are set to `Prosedür`:

 ```
 field_fixed_version